 AI food recognition uses computer vision to identify what’s on your plate.
 You take a photo, and the app’s neural network analyzes the image to detect individual food items, estimate portion sizes, and match everything to a nutrition database.

 The technology has gotten surprisingly good at recognizing common foods.
 A plate with chicken, rice, and broccoli?
 The AI identifies each component separately.
 A sandwich?
 It can often detect the bread type, protein, and toppings.
-Some apps even recognize restaurant dishes by matching your photo against a database of known menu items.
+Some apps even recognize restaurant dishes by matching your photo against known menu items.

 Beyond photos, many AI food tracking apps now accept voice logging.
 You can say “I had a turkey sandwich with cheese and a side salad” and the app parses that into individual items.
 Some use text descriptions too, so you can type quick notes instead of searching databases.

-Best AI Food Tracking Apps for Hands-Off Logging
+Best AI Food Tracking Apps

 Several apps have emerged as leaders in AI-powered nutrition tracking.
 Here’s what I found when researching the options: